isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 </tr>
 </tbody>
 </table>

-<sup>*</sup>If you have a digitally verifiable vaccination certificate, but cannot obtain the required number of QR codes, please write to the Safe Travel Office using the enquiry form <a href="https://go.gov.sg/sto-enquiry" target="_blank">here</a> or call the SafeTravel Enquiries helpline at 6812 5555.

 <sup>#</sup>If you encounter an error upon uploading the QR code on your SMART Health Card despite it being from an issuer in the United States or Canada on the CommonTrust Network (issuers listed <a href="https://www.commontrustnetwork.org/verifier-list" target="_blank">here</a> and <a href="https://www.commonhealth.org/smart-health-cards" target="_blank">here</a>) or Vaccination Credential Initiative (issuers listed <a href="https://vci.org/issuers" target="_blank">here</a>), please also write to the Safe Travel Office using the enquiry form <a href="https://go.gov.sg/sto-enquiry" target="_blank">here</a> or call the SafeTravel Enquiries helpline at +65 6812 5555.